 Enjoy the sunshine

 While we don’t need sunshine to create vitamin D (supplements do the job just as well), evidence indicates that supplementing does little to limit Seasonal Affective Disorder (or SAD).
 For that, you need the sun.
 Likewise, studies show that levels of serotonin (the happiness hormone) are higher on sunny days.
-There’s no consensus on how long you need to be in the sun for that serotonin release, so just enjoy it first thing in the morning or at the end of the day, when the rays are milder.
+There’s no consensus on how long you need to be in the sun for a serotonin release, so try to enjoy it first thing in the morning or at the end of the day – whether that’s on a walk, run, in the garden or even sat by an open window – when the rays are milder.

 Research shows that social media can trigger envy, which can lead to anxiety and depression.
 Apps such as Offtime allow you to manage your social-media use by restricting access to apps at certain times and blocking notifications.
 Remember, you are your own content curator.